How To Choose A Backpacking Pack [Your In-depth Guide]

-I have a 65L pack that I’ve used on weekend trips, a week long trip and then for 16 days on the John Muir Trail.
+I have a 65L Osprey Aura pack that I’ve used on weekend trips, a week long trip and then for 16 days on the John Muir Trail.
 I have some ultralight gear like my tent, I’ve factored in weight and size for my sleeping bag, sleeping pad, and food.
-But with my BV500 bear canister and not willing to skimp on bringing my PJ’s, I can’t seem to get everything to fit into a smaller pack.
+But with my BV500 bear canister and not willing to skimp on bringing my PJ’s.

 If you’re sharing your gear with someone and they can help carry some of the weight, you can go with a smaller sized pack.

 Majority of backpacking packs have internal frames.
 They are body hugging and designed to keep you stable on uneven terrain.
-Some even have Zero Gravity technology to keep the weight off your shoulders and on your hips.
+They’re designed to keep the weight off your shoulders and on your hips.

 Most ultralight packs have a frameless pack to save weight.

-There are hip belt pockets, there are pockets around the outside of the back.
+There are hip belt pockets and there are pockets around the outside of the back.
 Typically in the pockets you’ll put things you’ll need throughout the day such as snacks, a map, a trowel, and your phone.
 Some packs have more pockets, others have less.
-When looking for a backpack identify which pockets you want to have for convince.
+When looking for a backpack identify which pockets you want to have for convenience.

-I personally like having hip belt pockets, I store snacks that I’ll want throughout the day in them.
+I, personally, like having hip belt pockets to store snacks that I’ll want throughout the day in them.
 This way I can snack, don’t have to take off the pack and can even keep hiking!
 My phone is a little too big for my hip belt pockets, but if it fit, I would keep it in there too!

 These are loops on the outside of your pack where you can attach an ice axe or hiking poles.
 Sometimes you’ll have a daisy chain, which is a length of webbing sewn to the outside of the pack where you can attach multiple things like a helmet and water shoes.